-Those judged adversely “wonder admiringly” at the resurrected beast.
+Those judged adversely regard the resurrected beast with adoring admiration.
 Revelation 13:8 says of them: “And those who dwell on the earth will worship it; the name of not one of them stands written in the scroll of life of the Lamb who was slaughtered, from the founding of the world.”

 Revelation 14:9-10 is even more to the point.
-It reads as follows: “And another angel, a third, followed them, saying in a loud voice: ‘If anyone worships the wild beast and its image, and receives a mark on his forehead or upon his hand, he will also drink of the wine of the anger of God that is poured out undiluted into the cup of his wrath, and he shall be tormented with fire and sulphur in the sight of the holy angels and in the sight of the Lamb.’”
+It reads as follows: “Another angel, a third, followed them, saying in a loud voice: “If anyone worships the wild beast and its image and receives a mark on his forehead or on his hand, he will also drink of the wine of the anger of God that is poured out undiluted into the cup of His wrath, and he will be tormented with fire and sulfur in the sight of the holy angels and in the sight of the Lamb.”

 The judgment will result in mankind being separated into two distinct camps.
 Those with the mark of the beast can by no means lose the mark.
 They are doomed.
 It is as if everyone who compromises with the resurrected political beast receives an irremovable tattoo that identifies them in the eyes of God as deserving of death.
-That is evident from the judgment of God that calls for “a hurtful and malignant ulcer” to come to be “upon the men that had the mark of the wild beast and that were worshipping its image.”
+That is evident from the judgment of God that calls for “a hurtful and malignant ulcer” to afflict “the people who had the mark of the wild beast and who were worshipping its image.”
 (Revelation 16:2)

 With the foregoing in mind, the question is—when does this judgment take place?
 Has it already begun, as Jehovah’s Witnesses have been led to believe?
 In regards to the verse above, the Revelation’s Grand Climax commentary states that the nations have already been put under compulsion to worship the beast and that mankind has been cursed since 1922: